ShaneHutter/packmule/README.md

 	* -l,	list installed.
 This can be used with package group (-g) and repo (-r)
 	* -r,	repository information
 	* -u,	update local db
+	* -w,	what package provides a file
 * -Q,	Query	(remote)
 	* -d,	package details
 	* -g,	package group
 	* -l,	list installed.
 This can be used with package group (-g) and repo (-r)
 	* -r,	repository information
 	* -u,	update local db
+	* -w,	what package provides a file
 * -R,	Remove
 	* -c,	clean cache
 	* -f,	force